iamcharankumar/api_test_framework/README.md

 3. Verify login http://localhost:8080/ui/#login with `default\1q2w3e` or `superadmin\erebus`
 4. Create a blank project and copy and paste the below config in `reportportal.properties` under `src/test/resources`.
    See the table below.
-5. Read these great posts written below by [Automation Hacks](https://github.com/automationhacks) to configure Report portal.
+5. Read these great posts written below by [Automation Hacks](https://github.com/automationhacks) to configure the Report portal.
    By far, these are the only posts with accurate steps.
     1. Further reading on setting up the reportportal